natir/blog/content/long-read-misassemblies/index.md

 ![relocation dotplot exemple](relocation_dotplot_exemple.svg)

-A dotplot of contigs ctg000002L for our *C. elegans* miniasm assembly against the chromosome V, we can see two relocation events of type **B** circle in blue and a relocation event of type **A**, I have no idea to explain the other problem upper.
+Here is a dotplot of contigs ctg000002L for our *C. elegans* miniasm assembly against the chromosome V of the reference.
+We can see two relocation events of type **B** circled in blue and one relocation event of type **A**.
+I have no idea on how to explain the other problem on the right.

 ### Translocation

-A translocation occurs when contig has mapping on more than one reference chromosomes.
+A translocation occurs when a contig has mapped on more than one reference chromosome.

 ![translocation definition](translocation_def.svg)

-Generally, it's easy to spot this type of misassemblies on dotplot, the contig has a match on two chromosomes.
+It's easy to spot this kind of misassemblies on a dotplot because of the multi-chromosome match.

 ![translocation dotplot exemple](translocation_dotplot_exemple.svg)

-A part utg16L from our *C. elegans* miniasm assembly, map on chromosome II and V of reference, these contigs contain a translocation without any doubt.
+A part utg16L from our *C. elegans* miniasm assembly, map on chromosome II and V of reference.
+This contig contains a translocation without any doubt.

 ### Inversion

-An inversion occurs when contig has two consecutive mappings on the same chromosome but in different strands.
+An inversion occurs when a contig has two consecutive mappings on the same chromosome but in different strands.

 ![inversion definition](inversion_def.svg)